-- Furniture and other operating equipment, presently 5 years - Computer hard and software, presently 3-5 years - Motor vehicles, presently 5 years
+- Furniture and other operating equipment, presently 5 years

+- Computer hardware, presently 3 years

+- Motor vehicles, presently 5 years

 The assets' residual values and useful lives are reviewed at each balance sheet date and adjusted if appropriate.

 Gains and losses on disposals and retirements are determined by comparing proceeds with carrying amount.
 These are included in the income statement.
 When revalued assets are sold, the amounts included in the revaluation reserve are transferred to retained earnings.